georgengelmann/abuseipdb-report/README.md

 ## Configuration

-Set the $api_key in the abuseipdb-report.php file to your AbuseIPDB key.
+Set the API key in Settings -> AbuseIPDB Report Settings